 Google’s algorithm considers numerous ranking factors in response to searches and this process is constantly being refined.

 What’s important for you to realize is that even though it may be very detailed, you don’t have to be an expert in what is SEO to rank for top search results.
+Some managed web hosting services can take this daunting task completely off your plate.

 The trick is to figure out the best working techniques and use them to your advantage.